redox-os/book/src/troubleshooting.md

 Sometimes your build system can be outdated because you forgot to run `make pull` before other commands, read [this](./build-system-reference.md#update-the-build-system) section to learn the complete way to update the build system.

-### Update Relibc

-An outdated relibc copy can contain bugs (already fixed on recent versions) or missing APIs, read [this](./build-system-reference.md#update-relibc) section to learn how to update it.

 ### Prevent and Fix Breaking Changes

 Sometimes build system or recipe breaking changes are merged (you need to monitor the Dev room in our [chat](./chat.md) to know if some commit or MR containing breaking changes were merged) and you need to cleanup your recipe or build system tooling binaries before the recipe or build system source updates to avoid conflicts with the new configuration.